 Tysons Corner Center Ice Rink

-Part of a plaza that opened in 2014 to connect the new Silver Line Metro station with the biggest shopping mall in the Baltimore/Washington area, this rink offers private or group lessons ($125 for four) for ages 3 and up.
+Part of a plaza that connects the newish Silver Line Metro station with the biggest shopping mall in the Baltimore/Washington area, this rink offers private or group lessons ($125 for four) for ages 3 and up.

 Cost: $10/person, $9/child, senior and military, $6/skate rental